jakubsob/jakubsob.github.io/src/content/blog/test-smells-in-r/index.md

 })
 ```

 The second test silently depends on the first having run.
-If you run it in isolation — or if `testthat` reorders tests — it fails with an error about the cache not being initialized, which looks like a cache bug but is actually a test structure bug.
+If you run it in isolation it fails with an error about the cache not being initialized, which looks like a cache bug but is actually a test structure bug.

 The symptom is tests that pass with `devtools::test()` and fail with `testthat::test_file()` on a single file, or tests that break when you move them to a different `describe()` block.